-Welcome to the Rotary Club of Woodridge!
+Welcome to the Woodridge Rotary Club, Inc.!

-On behalf of the Club Officers and Members we sincerely welcome you to our dynamic club.
+On behalf of the Club Officers and Members, we sincerely welcome you to our dynamic club.

 The Rotary motto is Service Above Self!
 It is our hope that you will support the Woodridge Rotary Club’s efforts to make a difference in the community and abroad to improve the quality of life for those in need.

 The 18th Annual Woodridge Rotary Mini Triathlon is scheduled for Sunday, August 13, 2017.
 Registration opens March 1st.
 Follow links above under the "Mini Triathlon" tab for detailed registration, volunteer, and race information.

 Click here for direct link to online registration